 The first one definitely should go in the ferret cage.
 That way your pet can do his business without exiting the cage.
 This litter box is usually on the bottom level of the cage, right next to the doors.
 Your ferret can easily exit the cage after the potty and you can easily clean it too.

 If you have a multi-level ferret cage, place the litter box away from the water and food bowls.
 I would recommend placing it away from the sleeping area too.
 Multi-level cages usually allow you to reserve a bottom of the cage for the litter box only.

 In the Corner Of The Room

 If you have a ferret room, then you should definitely put at least one litter pan in the corner of that room.
-If your ferret has only one litter box, accidents can happen.
-He might not be able to hold that long to run to the litter pan.
+If your ferret has only one litter box, accidents can happen because he might not be able to hold that long to run to the litter pan.